Incentive Amounts

 Ductless Heat Pump Incentive

-If you heat your home with zonal heat (such as electric baseboards or wall heaters) or an electric furnace, we want to help you pay for an upgrade!
+If you have zonal heat (such as electric baseboards or wall heaters) or an electric furnace, we want to help you pay for an upgrade!

 Electric baseboard and wall heaters can be an inefficient and uncomfortable heat source for homes.
 Upgrade to a more energy-efficient alternative, a Ductless Heating and Cooling System.
 Eligible homeowners will receive an incentive when they install a system.